Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 Worth saying plainly: you're not required to have a mother/son and father/daughter dance just because it's tradition.

-A lot of families have complicated situations — a parent who passed away, divorced parents where sharing the floor would be awkward, step-parent dynamics that are hard to navigate publicly.
-Going through the motions of something that feels forced or sad doesn't serve anyone.
+A lot of families have complicated situations — a parent who passed away, divorced parents where sharing the floor would be awkward, a step-parent situation that's hard to navigate publicly.
+Performing something that feels forced or sad just for tradition's sake doesn't serve anyone.

 Options I've seen couples use:

-Done right, a combined parents dance where both sets of parents end up on the floor together is one of the most genuinely moving moments at a reception.
+Done right, a combined parent dance where both sets of parents end up on the floor together is one of the most genuinely moving things at a reception.
 Not staged.
 Just real.

 Upbeat songs hit different